planetmint/planetmint/docs/root/source/installation/node-setup/all-in-one-bigchaindb.md

 For those who like using Docker and wish to experiment with Planetmint in non-production environments, we currently maintain a Planetmint all-in-one Docker image and a
-`Dockerfile-all-in-one` that can be used to build an image for `bigchaindb`.
+`Dockerfile-all-in-one` that can be used to build an image for `planetmint`.

 This image contains all the services required for a Planetmint node i.e.